Neuroendocrine Tumor Day: Spotlight Pheochromocytomas

 - Caused by mutations in the NF1 gene

-- Characterized by multiple coffee-with-milk colored, flat skin findings, freckling in the armpits and genital area, multiple, usually benign tumors of the nerves that are located on the skin’s surface (neurofibromas) and pigmented nodules found on the iris of the eye called Lisch nodules.
+- Characterized by multiple coffee-with-milk colored, flat skin findings, freckling in the armpits and groin area, multiple/usually benign tumors of nerves (neurofibromas). and pigmented nodules found on the iris of the eye called Lisch nodules.

-- The presence of pheos in NF1 is much lower than other hereditary pheo syndromes; however, they are more likely to spread than pheos found in other syndromes.
+- The presence of pheos in NF1 is much lower than other hereditary pheo syndromes

 - Pheo diagnosis before age 50

 - Multifocal disease